Treaty of New Echota: Division of the Cherokee Nation East

 A division developed between Ross supporters (the "National Party") advocating resistance, and the Ridge supporters (the "Treaty Party"), who advocated negotiation to secure the best terms possible for the removal, which they considered inevitable, and later protection of Cherokee rights.
 The Treaty Party included John Ridge, Major Ridge, Elias Boudinot, David Watie, Stand Watie, Andrew Ross, Willam Coody (Ross's nephew), William Hicks (Ross's cousin), John Walker Jr., John Fields, John Gunter, David Vann, Charles Vann, Alexander McCoy, W. A. Davis, James A. Bell, Samuel Bell, John West, Ezekiel West, Archilla Smith, and James Starr.

 Eventually tensions grew to the point that several Treaty advocates, most notably John Walker Jr., were assassinated.
-In July 1835, hundreds of Cherokee, from both the Treaty Party and the National Party (including John Ross), converged on John Ridge’s plantation, Running Waters (near Calhoun, Georgia).
+In July 1835, hundreds of Cherokee, from both the Treaty Party and the National Party (including John Ross), converged on John Ridge's plantation, Running Waters (near Calhoun, Georgia).
 There they met with John F. Schermerhorn, President Jackson's envoy for a removal treaty, Return J. Meigs, Jr., the Commissioner for Indian Affairs, and other U.S. officials.

 In October 1835, the General Council rejected the proposed treaty, but appointed a committee to go to Washington to negotiate a better treaty.
 The committee included John Ross, and also treaty advocates John Ridge, Charles Vann, and Elias Boudinot (later replaced by Stand Watie).
 They were authorized to make a removal treaty, with the stipulation that the Cherokees would receive more than $5,000,000 in compensation and assistance.
 Schermerhorn, who was present at the meeting, advocated a meeting at New Echota, the Cherokee capital.
 The National Council approved a delegation to meet there.
 Both delegations were specifically charged with negotiating a removal treaty.
+A letter was sent from the President that if you didn't attend the meeting then your vote was counted as approval of the treaty.
+Ross did not attend, nor did any Ross supporters.
+Then he changed his mind.
+This was after the contract was made.